Altcoins Are Better Than Bitcoin

 The trade-offs are real and, in most cases, deliberate.
 Understanding them changes the comparison.

 Speed requires coordination.
-The fastest blockchain networks achieve throughput by reducing the number of validators, concentrating block production among a smaller group, or requiring nodes with hardware specifications that price out ordinary participants.
-In practical terms: the network becomes faster and more controlled in the same motion.
-That is not a bug introduced by bad engineers.
-It is the engineering result of prioritizing throughput.
+The fastest blockchain networks achieve throughput by reducing the number of validatorsComputers that check and confirm transactions against a network’s rules.
+Fewer of them means fewer independent checks on the system., concentrating block production among a smaller group, or requiring nodes with hardware specifications that price out ordinary participants.
+In practical terms, the network becomes faster and more controlled in the same motion.
+Better engineers would produce the same result.
+It follows directly from prioritizing throughput.

 The evidence on monetary policy is concrete.
 Dogecoin launched in 2013 with a supply cap of 100 billion coins.
 In February 2014, the development team removed the cap entirely.
 The network now issues 5 billion new coins annually with no ceiling.
 The decision was made, and it changed the rules.
-EOS followed a similar path: its inflation rate was adjusted through a community governance vote after launch.
-Ethereum does not enforce a permanent fixed supply cap comparable to Bitcoin’s 21 million limit; its issuance adapts based on network activity and protocol decisions.
+EOS followed a similar path.
+Its inflation rate was adjusted through a community governance vote after launch.
+Ethereum does not enforce a permanent fixed supply cap comparable to Bitcoin’s 21 million limit.
+Its issuance adapts based on network activity and protocol decisions.

-What is actually happening is this: in each case, the monetary policy is a policy, something that can be revisited, adjusted, or overridden by the people or processes with authority to do so.
+In each case, the monetary policy is a policy, something that can be revisited, adjusted, or overridden by the people or processes with authority to do so.
 That is how most financial systems work.
 It is not how Bitcoin works.

-Decentralization is the hardest to replicate because it is not a technical feature: it is an emergent outcome of years of distributed growth with no coordinating authority.
+Decentralization is the hardest to replicate because it is not a technical feature.
+It is an emergent outcome of years of distributed growth with no coordinating authority.
 Bitcoin has no headquarters, no parent company, no developer team whose decisions could force a consensus change on the network.
 Satoshi Nakamoto disappeared in 2011.
 What remained was a protocol maintained by thousands of independent contributors globally, with no single point of control.
 That condition took more than fifteen years to reach.
 It cannot be bootstrapped by announcing decentralization as a design goal.

 Monetary credibility compounds over time.
 Every year that Bitcoin’s 21 million supply cap holds, the credibility of that cap increases.
 It has now held through four market cycles, four halvings, and repeated attempts to change it, all of which failed because no mechanism exists to force a change.
-The rule is enforced by thousands of independent nodes that would simply reject a block that violated it.
+The rule is enforced by thousands of independent nodesComputers running Bitcoin software that each store the full ledger and enforce the rules.
+Tens of thousands run worldwide, with no central one to shut down. that would simply reject a block that violated it.
 The supply cap is not a promise.
-It is a property of the software running on hardware that nobody controls.
+It is built into the software, running on hardware that nobody controls.

 Security, in practical terms, is accumulated work.
 Bitcoin’s network currently processes 945 exahashes per second,CoinWarz the result of more than fifteen years of mining investment that cannot be replicated overnight or purchased off a shelf.
-That hash rate represents the cost of attacking the network.
-No other proof-of-work network approaches Bitcoin’s accumulated security spend.
+That hash rateThe total computing power securing the Bitcoin network.
+A higher hash rate means more security. represents the cost of attacking the network.
+No other proof-of-workA consensus rule where miners spend real energy to add blocks, making the chain’s history expensive to rewrite. network approaches Bitcoin’s accumulated security spend.

 The Question Underneath “Altcoins Are Better Than Bitcoin”